-Dermira and TheraVida: New Hyperhidrosis Drugs to Watch
+Dermira and TheraVida: New Medication for Hyperhidrosis

 Did you know more than 15 million Americans have hyperhidrosis — or nearly 5 percent of the population?
-New data reveals that more Americans than previously estimated live with severe excessive sweating, most commonly occurring in the underarms.
+Recent data reveals that more Americans than previously estimated live with severe excessive sweating, most commonly occurring in the underarms.

+I dealt with excessive underarm sweating for over a decade before I was diagnosed with axillary hyperhidrosis and set out to create my own solution, the Thompson Tee.
 And the research shows I’m not alone.
 In fact, 49 percent of those who sweat excessively have not discussed it with a doctor because they don’t think hyperhidrosis is a medical condition or that treatment options exist.
 Sound familiar?

 Whether you’ve been diagnosed with hyperhidrosis or not, millions of people are looking for an effective solution to underarm sweat.
 For most, expensive and life-threatening procedures just aren’t realistic solutions.